leonwaga/phase-1-project/README.md

 2. Create a new branch with a descriptive name.
 3. Make your changes and commit them.
-4. push the changes to your fork. submit a pull request to the original repository.
+4. push the changes to your fork.